 Facts on the Oregon Solar Industry

-- Average installed residential and commercial photovoltaic system prices in Oregon have fallen by 9% in the last year.
-National Prices have also dropped steadily- by 12% from last year and 45% from 2010.
+Installed solar photovoltaic system prices in the U.S. have dropped steadily- by 6% from last year and 48% from 2010.

 Notable Installations in Oregon

 - Bellevue Solar Project in Yamhill County was completed in 2011 by developer EDF Renewables.
 This photovoltaic project has the capacity to generate 2 MW of electricity-- enough to power over 200 Oregon homes.

 - Several large retailers in Oregon have gone solar, including Walgreens, Kohl's, REI, Safeway and Intel.
 IKEA has installed one of the largest corporate photovoltaic systems in the state with 497 kW of solar capacity at their location in Portland.

 - At 5 MW, Outback Solar Project in Lake County is among the largest solar installations in Oregon.
 Completed in 2011 by Obsidian Finance Group, this photovoltaic project has enough electric capacity to power more than 600 homes.